antaldaniel/greendeal/content/home/data-sources.md

 # Order that this section appears on the page.
 weight: 28

-title: Data Sources
+title: Data
-subtitle: 'Where we get the raw data, how we process it, validate it, and increase its quality.'
+subtitle: 'API to our data, our sources, how we process and validate it, how we increase its quality.'

 content:
   # Page type to display.
 E.g. project.